-We have incurred net losses of \$15.9 million and \$29.2 million for the years ended December 31, 2016 and 2017, respectively.
-We also had negative operating cash flows in 2016 and 2017 and negative working capital at December 31, 2016 and 2017.
-As of December 31, 2017, we had an accumulated deficit of \$113.4 million.
+We have incurred net losses of \$29.2 million and \$53.1 million for the years ended December 31, 2017 and 2018, respectively.
+We also had negative operating cash flows in the years ended December 31, 2017 and 2018.
+As of December 31, 2017 and 2018, we had an accumulated deficit of \$113.4 million and \$167.1 million, respectively.

 Since our incorporation, we have invested heavily in the development of our product candidates and technologies, as well as in recruiting management and scientific personnel.
 To date, we have not commenced the commercialization of our product candidates and all of our revenue has been derived from up-front fees and milestone payments made to us in connection with licensing and collaboration arrangements we have entered into.
 These up-front fees and milestone payments have been, and may continue to be, insufficient to match our operating expenses.
 We expect to continue to devote substantial financial and other resources to the clinical development of our product candidates and, as a result, must generate significant revenue to achieve and maintain profitability.
-We may continue to incur losses and negative cash flow and may never transition to profitability or positive cash flow
+We may continue to incur losses and negative cash flow and may never transition to profitability or positive cash flow.